freeradical13/freeradical13.github.io/unorganized.md

 Polymers are assembled through a process called [dehydration synthesis][] (or [condensation][] or Zimmer's hydrogensis) in which energy is consumed when two Hydrogens and an Oxygen at the ends of two monomers combine to form water, leaving the remaining monomers to covalently bond.
 [Hydrolysis][] is the opposite reaction.

-The electronegativities between Hydrogen and Carbon are close enough that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar].

 A [saturated hydrocarbon][] has no double or triple bonds (i.e. saturated with the maximum number of Hydrogens).
 An [unsaturated hydrocarbon][] has double or triple bonds between Carbons.

 An [alkane][] is an acyclic saturated hydrocarbon.
 An example is [Methane][] which is CH<sub>4</sub> and is the main component of [natural gas][].
 A straight-chain alkane has the suffix [-ane][alkane suffix].